Christian mysticism: Interpersonal transformation

-Parsons points out that the stress on "experience" is accompanied by favoring the atomic individual, instead of the shared life on the community.
+Parsons points out that the stress on "experience" is accompanied by favoring the atomic individual, instead of the shared life of the community.
 It also fails to distinguish between episodic experience, and mysticism as a process that is embedded in a total religious matrix of liturgy, scripture, worship, virtues, theology, rituals and practices.

 Richard King also points to disjunction between "mystical experience" and social justice:

 Social construction

 Mystical experience is not simply a matter between the mystic and God, but is often shaped by cultural issues.
 For instance, Caroline Bynum has shown how, in the late Middle Ages, miracles attending the taking of the Eucharist were not simply symbolic of the Passion story, but served as vindication of the mystic's theological orthodoxy by proving that the mystic had not fallen prey to heretical ideas, such as the Cathar rejection of the material world as evil, contrary to orthodox teaching that God took on human flesh and remained sinless.
 Thus, the nature of mystical experience could be tailored to the particular cultural and theological issues of the time.